01 of 26

 These elongated air plants bend and curl into odd shapes, sometimes even spiraling around themselves.
 This is a tiny plant, growing only about 2 inches long.
-Tillandsia funkiana would make a great choice for a terrarium or just to have to play with on your desk.
+Tillandsia funkiana is a great choice for a terrarium or simply as a desktop novelty.
 As with so many air plants, the leaves will turn red, as it gets ready to flower.
-The inflorescence is also red, with yellow flowers.Continue to 20 of 25 below.
+The inflorescence is also red, with yellow flowers.Continue to 21 of 26 below.

-Tiny, but quite the show-off, "Fuego" was bred to keep on blushing, long after blooming.
+Tiny, but quite the show-off, 'Fuego' is a cultivar bred to keep on blushing, long after blooming.
 The leaves retain their bright color for months.
 But they are small plants, growing only about 1 inch tall.
 This could be a focal point in your air plant collection or a conversation starter on your table.
-They don't grow tall, but they do fill out quickly.Continue to 22 of 25 below.
+They may not grow tall, but they do fill out quickly.Continue to 23 of 26 below.

-Tillandsia recurvata goes by the common name Small Ball Moss or simply Ball Moss.
+Tillandsia recurvata goes by the common name small ball moss or simply ball moss.
 It is really more of a nest shape, with a mass of slender, arching gray-green leaves and a tall lavender flower spike.
-It has the very peculiar habit of allowing its seeds to germinate while they are still in the seed pod.
-Tillandsia recurvata is a very easy way to create more plants.Continue to 23 of 25 below.
+Its leaves grow 2 to 6 inches long.
+This plant often naturalizes in the Southeastern U.S., and it has the very peculiar habit of allowing its seeds to germinate while they are still in the seed pod.
+Tillandsia recurvata is a very easy plant to propagate.Continue to 24 of 26 below.

 For an air plant, Tillandsia xerographica has unusually wide, flat gray-green leaves that curl around like ribbons.
 Much thinner new leaves sprout from the center of the rosette, but the broad leaves make a great contrast in a display with smaller air plants.
 Tillandsia xerographica does not get terribly tall, topping out at 4 to 5 inches, but its wide leaves will spread a good 6 to 9 inches wide, making an imposing impact.